 More potential corrosion mechanisms exist in amine columns.
 In the lower section of a regenerator, for example, carbon steel surfaces not wetted by the amine solution may be attacked by water vapor and the formation of carbonic acid.
 Acid gas ratio, choice of amine (DEA, MEA, MDEA, DGA, AGR, etc.), contaminants, two-phase flow, flashing, high velocities, vessel design, and insulation are all factors at play.
 Pitting, crevice corrosion, flow enhanced corrosion and general corrosion loss are frequent problems.

 Corrosion Mitigation Strategies in Amine Treatment

 Many amine units have the top dome and upper area of the vessel clad with 316 stainless steel as part of the original design.
 Process control and changes to the feed typically mean that the amine column will experience corrosion in other areas of the vessel, often directly below the clad section.
-The nature and form of the corrosion mechanism often manifests itself as a localized pitting attack, with high corrosion rates that can quickly remove the corrosion allowance and damage the integrity of the unit, requiring intervention and mechanical repair to rebuild the pressure boundary.
+The nature and form of the corrosion mechanism often manifest itself as a localized pitting attack with high corrosion rates.
+That can quickly remove the corrosion allowance and damage the integrity of the unit, requiring intervention and mechanical repair to rebuild the pressure boundary.

 Amine Corrosion Management with the IGS 5xxx HVTS Corrosion Barrier